 Medical insurance cost for Green card holders varies based on several factors such as the age, medical maximum coverage, deductible for the plan, and the coverage for pre-existing conditions.
 There are cheap Green card holders health insurance plans starting at $38 per month.

-# Approximate cost of Green Card holders health insurance is for a 65-year-old parent or seniors for a duration of 1 month.
-Source: AMERICAN VISITOR INSURANCE®
+#Approximate cost of Green Card Holders health insurance is for a 65-year-old visitor for a duration of 1 month

-Green Card Holders (lawful permanent residents) can qualify for Medicare if they meet certain requirements related to age, residency, and work history.
+Green Card Holders (lawful permanent residents) in the U.S. can qualify for Medicare, if they meet certain requirements related to age, residency duration, and work history.

 To be eligible for Medicare, Green Card Holders must meet the following conditions: